mispalak9/CarSalesManagement/README.md

 </p>

-Car Sales Management System is a full-stack web application developed using .NET Core for backend, Angular 14 for frontend, and Microsoft SQL Server as the database.
+Car Sales Management System is a full-stack web application developed using .NET Core for backend, Angular 14 for frontend, and Microsoft MsSql-SQL Server as the database.
 The system manages car models, users, roles, and sales commission calculations.

 ---